Home » ADMISSION » UCSD Acceptance Rate By Major: 2023 Analysis

 From the table above, it’s clear that anyone going for any major under the faculty of health sciences must be ready to beat the competition or get rejected.

-The university has 7 colleges established to tighten the community and improve student learning.
+The university established seven colleges to tighten the community and improve student learning.
 Applicants are told to rank these colleges in their application forms.

 1. Revelle